 24 Ideas for Great Social Media Content

 Social media is, at heart, a relationship-building tool.
 But it can also be used to promote content.
-It's all about finding the balance between self-promotion, sharing useful information, and entertaining your readers.
+It's all about balancing self-promotion, sharing relevant information, and entertaining your readers.

-Facebook, Twitter, Instagram, YouTube, and Snapchat are all mediums to create and/or share content.
-The key is modifying the content to fit each platform you decide to use.
+Facebook, Twitter, Instagram, YouTube, TikTok, and Snapchat are all mediums to create and share content.
+To attract more social media followers on each platform, it is key to tailor your content to fit each of the channels and audiences you target.

 This post is platform agnostic.
-These tips are meant to help you craft the best social media content regardless of which channel you intend to post it on.
-But be sure to familiarize yourself with the posting rules and guidelines for your chosen channel before you begin posting.
+These tips help you craft the best social media content regardless of which channel you intend to post it on.
+But be sure to familiarize yourself with your chosen channel's posting rules and guidelines before you begin posting.

-When you create great content you're providing free and useful information.
-You attract potential customers to your website as well as retain existing customers through engagement with them.
+When you create great content, you're providing free and useful information.
+You attract potential customers to your website and retain existing customers through engagement with them.

-Content marketing brings in lots more leads than traditional marketing and costs a lot less.
-The consensus is that 60% of online purchases are the direct result of the customer reading a blog.
+Content marketing brings in many more leads than traditional marketing and costs much less.
+The consensus is that 60% of online purchases directly result from the customer reading a blog.

-Content equals business growth, so get to work creating great social media content!
+Content equals business growth, so get to work and create great social media content!

-Here are 25 ideas to help get you started.
+Here are 24 ideas to help get you started:

-Research backs up the fact that positive news is more likely to go viral.
+Research backs up that positive news is more likely to go viral.

-Nearly 80% of users read by scanning and only picking out words and phrases, so you can increase engagement by organizing content in a way that's easy to scan and has a clear eye path built in.
+Nearly 80% of users read by scanning and only picking out words and phrases, so you can increase engagement by organizing content that's easy to scan and has a clear eye path built in.